yoda-aus/driver-coupons/README.md

 - Weather is not the only metric which influences coupon acceptance or refusal.
 - Higher chances of accepting coupon if driver is alone
 - Higher chances of accepting coupon if driver is going in the same direction as coupon destination
-- Higher probability of accepting a Coffee house coupon or a restaurant < 20 coupn if destination is 'No Urgent Place'
+- Higher probability of accepting a Coffee house coupon or a restaurant < 20 coupo n if destination is 'No Urgent Place'
 - Higher probability of accepting a coupon if
- --a) destination is 'No Urgent Place' and with Friends for a Coffee house coupon --b) destination is 'No Urgent Place' and with Friends for a restaurant < 20 coupon -Very low probability of accepting a coupon if occupation is 'Farming Fishing & Forestry"
+  a) destination is 'No Urgent Place' and with Friends for a Coffee house coupon
+  b) destination is 'No Urgent Place' and with Friends for a restaurant < 20 coupon -Very low probability of accepting a coupon if occupation is 'Farming Fishing & Forestry"
 - 21 year old drivers have the highest coupon acceptance probablity